Vampire energy is what technical equipment uses when it’s not actively turned on. These devices still pull some level of power from the grid.

 While engineers and manufacturers work to reduce vampire power in the product device, there are still things consumers can do to reduce both their carbon footprint and monthly energy bill.
 “It’s important to test and understand your energy consumption,” Mansur states.
 For example, you can purchase a residential product that plugs right into your electric panel and gives a signature of every device you plug in—from your hair dryer to your printer.
 Using such a product, you can see which vampire device pulls the most electricity in your home and remember to unplug it accordingly.
 “There are also plug strips that you can just physically flip a switch and it turns off all the power to the units, which is very helpful if the technology built into your device doesn’t already have an energy saving feature,” Mansur shares.

 Every day, test engineers measure the tiniest amounts of data in the pursuit of a perfect product, and they’re already doing so in the efforts to reduce vampire energy.
 Though it’s unlikely you woke up today worried about vampires, taking some extra steps to evaluate your own electronics will help contribute to lower emissions while the electronics industry works to have a device truly switch “off.”

 To learn more about how test influences energy consumption and production, listen to our Testing 1,2,3 podcast episode below.

-Our podcast connects you to tech leaders discussing how test plays a pivotal role in solving society’s biggest challenges—now and in the future.
+For more insights, listen to other episodes from season 2 of our Testing, 1, 2, 3 podcast.
+This engineering podcast connects you to tech leaders discussing how test plays a pivotal role in solving society's biggest challenges—now and in the future.